Zoothamnium niveum: Characteristics

 The conspicuously white and feather-shaped colonies are composed of individual bell-shaped cells known as zooids.
 The stalks of individual cells grow from a single central stalk.
-Colonies can reach a length of up to 15 mm, formed from hundreds of single zooids, each with a length of only 120 µm.
+Colonies can reach a length of up to 15 mm, formed from hundreds of single zooids, each with a length of only 120 μm.
 An entire colony can contract into a ball-shaped bunch through the contraction of myonemes in their stalks.

 The white color is produced by chemolithoautotrophic sulfur-oxidizing bacteria, which cover the entire surface of the Z. niveum colony.
 In most other species of Zoothamnium, bacteria are only known to cover the stalks.
-The bacteria contain elemental sulfur, which appear white.
+The bacteria contain elemental sulfur, which appears white.
 Z. niveum appears colorless when the bacteria are absent.

 Like in other ciliates, a contractile vacuole maintains osmotic balance for the cell, and allows it to survive the salt concentrations in both marine and brackish water.
 The vacuole is located in Z. niveum directly below the lip of the peristome.